Dowel Center Drills

 Third, an accurate channel needs to be routed in the pieces to be hinged with a round nose or core box bit.

 Fourth, a centered hole must be drilled into the ends of each dowel segment so that the segments can be held together with pins and allowed to rotate relative to one another as the hinge is opened /closed.
-Elkhead Tools Dowel Center Drills are precisely machined from brass and feature a hex shank to securely place in a handheld drill, drill press, or lathe.
-They have a stainless steel sleeve to prevent discoloration of the dowel as it is drilled and a recessed stainless set screw to hold the replaceable drill bit.
-Our Dowel Center Drills are available in 1/4, 3/8, and 1/2 inch versions.
+Elkhead Tools Dowel Center Drills are precisely machined from solid stainless steel to prevent discoloration of the dowel as it is drilled.
+They feature a hex shank to be securely placed in a handheld drill, drill press, or lathe, and a recessed stainless set screw to hold the replaceable drill bit.
+Our Dowel Center Drills are available in 1/4, 3/8, 1/2, and 3/4 inch versions.
+The 1/4 and 3/8 use a 1/16" twist drill bit, the 1/2 uses a 3/32" bit, and the 3/4 uses a 1/8" bit.
+Copper coated steel pin material is also available, each pack is enough for numerous projects.